rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 - **Ontology** = a controlled vocabulary with semantic relations, constraints, axioms and rules
 - **Knowledge base** = an ontology + instances of the classes in the ontology

+### WHat are Semantic Systems Used for?
+- to index, tag, semantically annotate, and categorize content (e.g. documents, text, data, and other resources) in order to facilitate their discovery and retrieval
+- to represent things and knowledge in a machine-readable manner using the constructs or terms in the respective system
+-

 ### The Generic vs. The Specific